goptics/varmq/docs/API_REFERENCE.md

 ## Adapters

-GoCMQ supports multiple storage backends through adapters.
+VarMQ supports multiple storage backends through adapters.
 An adapter is any implementation that satisfies the required interfaces.

 ### Available Adapters